Fatty acid–binding protein: Structure

-FABPs are small, structurally conserved cytosolic proteins consisting of a water-filled, interior-binding pocket surrounded by ten anti-parallel beta sheets, forming a beta barrel.
-At the superior surface, two alpha-helices cap the pocket and are thought to regulate binding.
-FABPs have broad specificity, including the ability to bind long-chain (C16-C20) fatty acids, eicosanoids, bile salts and peroxisome proliferators.
-FABPs demonstrate strong evolutionary conservation and are present in a spectrum of species including Drosophila melanogaster, Caenorhabditis elegans, mouse and human.
+FABPs share only moderate sequence homology, but have "virtually superimposable" tertiary structures.
+The proteins contain ten anti-parallel beta sheets, partly covered by a helix-turn-helix motif that regulates transfer of hydrophobic molecules from membranes.
+The beta-sheets enclose a water-accessible binding pocket.
+FABPs have broad specificity, including the ability to bind long-chain (C16-C20) fatty acids, eicosanoids, bile salts and peroxisome proliferators; more hydrophobic molecules tend to bind with higher affinity.

+FABPs demonstrate strong evolutionary conservation and are present in species including Drosophila melanogaster, Caenorhabditis elegans, mouse and human.
 The human genome consists of nine putatively functional protein-coding FABP genes.
-The most recently identified family member, FABP12, has been less studied.
+The most recently identified family member, FABP12, has been less studied than the other variants.